drovani/rovaninet-nextjs/posts/2021/2021-12-28-hearthstone-mercenaries-helper-v0-1.md

   - hearthstone
   - vuejs
   - tailwind
+excerpt: "In an effort to get some in-depth experience with Vuejs and as a project to replace my Hearthstone Mercenaries Helper [spreadsheet](https://docs.google.com/spreadsheets/d/19FBZWszfu286zdRNZ43JvUD2bUvxLfrYTLmO1qSJmEM/edit?usp=sharing), I took the time to create an initial version of a suite of tools to aid in tracking mercenary progression in Hearthstone.
+Because my styling (this is applicable to most of my life, btw) is terribly basic, I pulled in Tailwind CSS for a bit of color and uniformity.
+I also later found that I needed to bring in a state tracker, so I learned a bit about Vuex."
 ---

 In an effort to get some in-depth experience with Vuejs and as a project to replace my Hearthstone Mercenaries Helper [spreadsheet](https://docs.google.com/spreadsheets/d/19FBZWszfu286zdRNZ43JvUD2bUvxLfrYTLmO1qSJmEM/edit?usp=sharing), I took the time to create an initial version of a suite of tools to aid in tracking mercenary progression in Hearthstone.
 Because my styling (this is applicable to most of my life, btw) is terribly basic, I pulled in Tailwind CSS for a bit of color and uniformity.
 I also later found that I needed to bring in a state tracker, so I learned a bit about Vuex.